udacity/cd0037-API-Development-and-Documentation-project/backend/README.md

 8. Create a `POST` endpoint to get questions to play the quiz.
 This endpoint should take a category and previous question parameters and return a random questions within the given category, if provided, and that is not one of the previous questions.
 9. Create error handlers for all expected errors including 400, 404, 422, and 500.

+## API Reference

+### Getting Started
+- Base URL: At present this app can only be run locally and is not hosted as a base URL.
+The backend app is hosted at the default, `http://127.0.0.1:5000/`, which is set as a proxy in the frontend configuration.
+- Authentication: This version of the application does not require authentication or API keys.

 ## Documenting your Endpoints

 You will need to provide detailed documentation of your API endpoints including the URL, request parameters, and the response body.
 Use the example below as a reference.